 Outside of eating too many calories, something most of us do, eating right for our body type is the best way to ensure weight will come off in a healthy, effective way.

 The million dollar question: What is the shape of your body?
 Are you an apple, pear, athlete or babyface?
-In a nutshell, apples gain weight through the abdominal region, but not in the legs; pears put weight on through the hips and thighs, but not usually in the abdominal region; athletes are usually broader through the shoulders and leaner through the hips with a tendency to gain weight in the upper arms or back/bra line; babyfaces can gain weight in a few places, but have a particularly soft look about their body, and even gain weight around the knees, wrists and ankles.
+In a nutshell, apples gain weight through the abdominal region, but not in the legs; pears put weight on through the hips and thighs, but not usually in the abdominal region; inverted pyramids are usually broader through the shoulders and leaner through the hips with a tendency to gain weight in the upper arms or back/bra line; hourglass can gain weight in a few places, but have a particularly soft look about their body, and even gain weight around the knees, wrists and ankles.

 Based on that, here are a few tips and a snapshot look at ways to eat clean and lose weight:

 - Eat a good amount of protein with every meal and reduce the amount of starchy carbs you eat.
 Cereal and fat free milk is not a good breakfast for you.
 Start the day off with eggs and one piece (not two) of sprouted grain toast.
 Avoid coffee as it will just elevate your cortisol (stress hormone), which will store belly fat faster!
 Want more tips?

 Pear Shaped Body Type

 - A low fat diet works well for your body type.
 Complex carbs, lean protein and non-dairy fat turns your body’s metabolism on.
 A light breakfast of oatmeal with a tablespoon of almond nut butter, a little cinnamon, a few berries and water should do the trick.
 A heavy breakfast of cheese-slathered eggs will weigh you down.
 What about lunch and dinner?

 Inverted Pyramid Shaped Body Type